vidushi-shay/python-hanoi-towers/README.md

 - `hanoi_towers_milestone_1.py` - Main program containing the game logic and user interaction.
 - `stack.py` - Stack implementation used to manage the towers.
 ### Milestone 2
-- `hanoi_towers_milestone_2.py` - Main program containing the graphical user interface of and the game logic.
+- `hanoi_towers_milestone_2.py` - Main program containing the graphical user interface and the game logic.
 - `stack.py` - Stack implementation used to manage the towers.
 - `graphics.py` - Graphics library required for the GUI version.
 ## Output